Bostonia is published in print three times a year and updated weekly on the web.

 Sargent is already known nationwide for programs like physical and occupational therapy; speech, language and hearing; and nutrition.
 Morgan hopes she can also help raise the profile of health sciences.
 “I don’t think people know about the fundamental research that we’re doing,” she says.

 There’s no better spokesperson for that job than Morgan.
-The Ohio native earned her bachelor’s degree in chemistry from the College of Mount St. Joseph in Cincinnati and her doctorate in pharmacology from the University of Cincinnati.
+The Ohio native earned a bachelor’s degree in chemistry from the College of Mount St. Joseph in Cincinnati and a doctorate in pharmacology from the University of Cincinnati.
 Her first position after graduation was as a lecturer and researcher at the Mayo Medical School in Rochester, Minn.
 She joined the Harvard Medical School in 1983, where she rose from assistant professor of physiology to associate professor within three years and joined the research staff at Beth Israel Deaconess Medical Center.
 In 2006, BU recruited her to Sargent College.

 “In addition to being an excellent researcher and scholar, Kathy had been the director and chief executive officer of the Boston Biomedical Research Institute for six years, providing her with a considerable amount of administrative experience,” Waters says.
 “Her seven years of experience at Sargent have given her a good sense of the priorities of the college, and I think will serve her extremely well in this period of transition.”